-A sermon, based on John 2.1-11, preached with the people of Epiphany Episcopal Church, Laurens, SC, on the 2nd Sunday after the Epiphany, January 20, 2019
+The text of the sermon, based on John 2.1-11, preached with the people of St. Matthew’s Episcopal Church, Spartanburg, SC, on the 2nd Sunday after the Epiphany, January 16, 2022.

-This strange saying is a hint to the meaning of what will come, which John the evangelist, at the end, driving the point home, lest we miss it, makes clear: Jesus did this, the first of his signs…and revealed his glory, and his disciples believed in him.
+This strange saying is a hint to the meaning of what will come, which John the evangelist, driving the point home, lest we miss it, makes clear: Jesus did this, the first of his signs…and revealed his glory, and his disciples believed in him.

-Mary, again, somehow knowing Jesus can do something, also knows that he will; therefore, instructing the servants, “Do whatever he tells you.”
+Mary, again, somehow knowing Jesus can do something, also knows that he will.
+Therefore, she instructs the servants, “Do whatever he tells you.”

-What Jesus does is to turn water into wine, the finest wine to share with all.
-The steward or master of ceremonies of the feast chastises the bridegroom for reserving the best for last.
+And then Jesus turns water into wine.
+The finest wine to share with all.
+The chief steward or master of ceremonies of the feast chastises the bridegroom for reserving the best for last.
 Yet he knows not the source of this finest wine.
 Nor does the host.
 Only the servants, the lowliest of the low.
 They know.

 This tiny detail, when writ large, tells us everything we need to know about to whom Jesus reveals his glory.
-Only to those who, without pride in their life’s positions and without pride of their own persons, thus with open eyes not fixated on themselves, but fixed on Jesus, can see and believe.
+Only those who, without pride in their life’s station and without pride of their own persons, who, therefore, know their constant poverty of spirit and their need for God, with open eyes can see and believe.